-The definitions of sexual assault, domestic violence, dating violence, and stalking used in this policy below are consistent with the Clery Act, as amended effective 2014.
-In its primary prevention and awareness programs for incoming students and new employees, and its ongoing prevention and awareness programs for students and employees, the Bennington College includes the definitions of sexual assault, the definition of consent in reference to sexual activity, and the definitions of domestic violence, dating violence, and stalking that are used by Vermont criminal laws (Vermont law definitions are included in Appendix A to this report).
+The definitions of sexual assault, domestic violence, dating violence, and stalking used in this policy and stated below are consistent with the Clery Act, as amended effective 2014.
+In its primary prevention and awareness programs for incoming students and new employees, and its ongoing prevention and awareness programs for students and employees, Bennington College includes the definitions of sexual assault, the definition of consent in reference to sexual activity, and the definitions of domestic violence, dating violence, and stalking that are used by Vermont criminal laws.
 However, the College utilizes its own definitions of these prohibited behaviors for purposes of this policy that are consistent with the Clery Act, as amended effective 2014, and determines responsibility for violations of College policy through its own procedures and standards of proof (that is, by a preponderance of the evidence standard), not through the procedures or standards of proof employed in the criminal justice system.